 Everyone in England, including those without symptoms, can take a free rapid coronavirus (COVID-19) test twice a week.
 Alongside vaccine rollout, regular testing is at the heart of plans to reopen society and the economy, helping to suppress and control the spread of variants.
 You can find out more at this link (opens in separate tab).

 Advice from Greater Manchester Fire and Rescue Service

-With many of us now spending more time at home, Greater Manchester Fire and Rescue Service is urging residents to take vital steps to stay safe from fire.
+With many of us now spending more time at home, Greater Manchester Fire and Rescue Service (GMRFS) is urging residents to take vital steps to stay safe from fire.
 You can find a range of safety advice on the GMFRS website (opens in a new tab) or by following @manchesterfire on social media.